-That was the year of the blues and it was also the year that Eagle Park Slim came to town.
-His motto was “ain’t no time to hate” and his mission was “peace through music.”
-He’s one of the many hard-working blues musicians in the country that never achieved fame and it’s a shame.
+1980 was the year of the blues and it was also the year that Eagle Park Slim came to town.
+Slim’s motto was “ain’t no time to hate” and his mission was “peace through music.”
+He’s one of the many hard-working blues musicians in the country that never achieved fame and in my opinion it’s a damn shame.

 Eagle Park Slim was thirty-eight years old when he moved from Colorado to Oregon and he got to work immediately as a blues busker.
-Slim was a seasoned professional that could immediately make himself at home playing on the streets of downtown Eugene and around the university campus.
+Slim was a seasoned professional that immediately made himself at home playing on the streets of downtown Eugene and around the university campus.
 Soon he was booking gigs in coffeehouses and bars and at the Eugene Saturday Market, with just a guitar and a kazoo.

 Autry McNeace was born on January 11th, 1942, in Eagle Park, Illinois.
 He grew up with the blues and started playing at his mother’s club, The Village Tavern, in 1954.
 I don’t know when he took on the name Slim to go with the name of his city of birth but he was still in Eagle Park in the 1960s, working a regular gig on Sundays at Leo’s Tavern, playing guitar with Little Walter J. & His Hard Working Phantoms.